Plan trips with wind, comfort

 Currently Android only (Google Play). iOS version is planned for the future.

-Built with React Native — iOS release will follow once the Android version is stable.
+Built with React Native — iOS version is planned later.

 Do I need an API key for weather?

 No!
 Weather data is included at no cost during beta.
-Wind2Ride uses OpenWeatherMap's accurate global forecasts.
-You just download and start using immediately.
+Just install and start riding.

 Does it work offline?